CarlaKeresztesi/CarlaKeresztesi/README.md

 Extensive experience in corporate hospitality, ensuring top-tier customer experience delivery

-Passionate software engineer with an eye for detail and a drive to build solutions that make a difference

-Lifelong learner, always exploring new technologies and refining my skills

-Deeply fascinated by psychology and human behavior 🧠

 Multilingual: Fluent in Romanian, English, Portuguese, Spanish, and French 🌍

 <h6>☀️ What I Love:</h6>